nikhraj/nikhraj/README.md

 ### [![penguin.gif](https://s4.gifyu.com/images/penguin.gif)](https://gifyu.com/image/Zy2O) About Me

-- 🔥&nbsp;I'm a passionate self-taught Competitive Programmer and a Web Developer from India.
+- 🔥&nbsp;I'm a self-taught Competitive Programmer and a Web Developer.
 - 🎯&nbsp;My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 - 😉&nbsp;I take great care in the experience, architecture, and code quality of the things I build.
 - 🎓&nbsp;CSE Student at Nirma University.